Black text = links to be completed soon!

 The Gamliel Institute

-The Gamliel Institute educates and trains leaders to create a holistic end-of-life care continuum for their local communities, so that future leaders' Jewish knowledge will be deeper and their experiences more emotional, transformative, and spiritual.
+The Gamliel Institute educates and trains leaders to create a holistic end-of-life care continuum for their local communities.
+Our goal is to deepen future leaders' Jewish knowledge and to help them experience the emotional, transformative, and spiritual aspects of Chevra Kadisha work.
 We strive to instill in them a driving passion to recapture the mitzvah of Chevra Kadisha.
+Our five, twelve week on-line courses present a groundbreaking opportunity for study and learning.

 Kavod v'Nichum has been named one of North America's top 50 innovative Jewish organizations in the ninth annual Slingshot Guide.
 Read more.